hoelzro/linotify/README.md

 Removes the watch specified by watchid from the list of watches for this inotify handle.
 Returns true on success, and `nil, error, errno` on error.

+### handle:fileno()

+Returns the integer file descriptor for the given handle.
+Useful when used in combination with an event loop.

 Example
 -------